Aliases for LRPPRC Gene

 GeneCards Summary for LRPPRC Gene

 LRPPRC (Leucine Rich Pentatricopeptide Repeat Containing) is a Protein Coding gene.
-Diseases associated with LRPPRC include Leigh Syndrome, French-Canadian Type and Leigh Syndrome.
-Among its related pathways are Metabolism and Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins..
-GO annotations related to this gene include poly(A) RNA binding and ubiquitin protein ligase binding.
+Diseases associated with LRPPRC include Leigh Syndrome, French Canadian Type and Leigh Syndrome.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Gene Expression.
+Gene Ontology (GO) annotations related to this gene include ubiquitin protein ligase binding.

 UniProtKB/Swiss-Prot for LRPPRC Gene